 The University of Chicago Police Department (UCPD) operates under strict rules and regulations that provide for professional conduct.
 Occasionally, however, a situation may arise that leads to a formal complaint against the police.
 Complaints are taken very seriously and investigated thoroughly.

-View detailed information and a description of what the Complaint Register Investigation Process entails.
+View detailed information and a description of what the Complaint Review Investigation Process entails.

-Once the investigation has been concluded, the complainant(s) will receive a written response from Associate Vice President for Safety, Security, and Civic Affairs & Chief of Police Marlon C. Lynch explaining the findings and any disciplinary actions taken by the department as a result of a sustained complaint.
+Once the investigation has been concluded, the complainant(s) will receive a written response from Associate Vice President for Safety & Security Eric M. Heath explaining the findings and any disciplinary actions taken by the department as a result of a sustained complaint.

 For complaints relating directly or indirectly to issues of excessive force, violation of rights, abusive language, and dereliction of duty, the investigative report is submitted to the Independent Review Committee for the UCPD to review.